 The Oregon Wildlands Act

-The Oregon Wildlands Act, cosponsored by Senators Ron Wyden and Jeff Merkley, would protect the natural heritage of some of our state’s most treasured landscapes and incredible waterways, including the spectacular Wild Rogue Wilderness.
-Thanks to the efforts of Senator Wyden, this important legislation is at the precipice of becoming law in January 2019.
+The Oregon Wildlands Act, cosponsored by Senators Ron Wyden and Jeff Merkley, would protect the natural heritage of some of our state’s most treasured landscapes and incredible waterways.
+Thanks to the efforts of Senator Wyden, this important legislation passed the US Senate in Feb 2019 with a 92-8 bipartisan vote.

 The Oregon Wildlands Act includes (map):